Jarlath Udoudo Umoh

 Jarlath Udoudo Umoh is a professor of Veterinary medicine at Ahmadu Bello University.
-He is a fellow of the Nigerian Academy of Science, elected into the Academy’s Fellowship at its Annual General Meeting held in January 2015.
+He is a fellow of the Nigerian Academy of Science, elected into the Academy's Fellowship at its Annual General Meeting held in January 2015.
 He was 11th (Acting Vice Chancellor) of Ahmadu Bello University from May 2009 to December 2009.
 He is a scientist who through his study on the dissemination of rabies virus in tissues, developed the use of skin biopsy for in vitro diagnosis of rabies in 1983.

 Family and early life

 Umoh hails from Ikot Ekpene Local Government Area of Akwa Ibom State.
-He is married to Prof (Mrs.) Veronica Umoh and the marriage is blessed with 5 children.
+He is married to Prof. Veronica Umoh and they have five children.

 Education

 Umoh obtained his West African School Certificate (Division I, 1964) from St. Columbanus Secondary School, Ikwen, Ikot Ekpene.
-He acquired the Cambridge Higher School Certificate in 1966 from St. Patrick’s College, Calabar.
+He acquired the Cambridge Higher School Certificate in 1966 from St. Patrick's College, Calabar.
 Ahmadu Bello University awarded Umoh Doctor of Veterinary Medicine (DVM) in 1974.
 He obtained Master of Science in Public Health (MSPH,1977) and Doctor of Philosophy (Ph.D.
-1980) from University of Missouri, Columbia Missouri, USA.
+1980) from the University of Missouri.